eclipse-esmf/esmf-semantic-aspect-meta-model/CONTRIBUTING.md

 `v{version_number}-RC` | A state on which the working group agreed on as a release candidate but which is missing the approval by the OMP.
 {version_number} | A release of the respective version which is approved by the working group and the OMP.
 `feature/{feature-name}` | Contains the development on a specific feature and is intended to be merged back into the `main` branch as soon as possible.
 Note, that it is recommended for contributors to create and develop feature branches in a personal fork and not the upstream repository.
+`bug/{bug-name}` | Contains the development of (usually smaller) changes in files of the repository that do not introduce new functionality but fix mistakes, errors or inconsistencies.
+These branches should be merged back into the `main`branch as soon as possible.

 ## Issues
 We use the `Issues` feature of GitHub for tracking all types of work in the repository.